 - Long Term Commitment – Buy and hold investments are executed over the course of years rather than months.
-When compared to shorter term investments such as BRRRR or fractional ownership investing, which allow investors to recoup their investments in shorter time periods, buy and hold investments require patience and no urgency to see the return on investment (ROI).
+When compared to shorter term investments such as BRRRR or real estate syndicates, buy and hold investments require patience and no urgency to see the return on investment (ROI).

-- Property Management – Even if an investor decides to outsource property management responsibilities to a third party management company, there is always some behind the scenes work required by ownership.
-Self-management can cut out the cost of hiring a property management company, but will require a great amount of time and effort for an investor.
+- Property Management – Even if an investor decides to outsource property management responsibilities to a third party management company, there is always behind the scenes work required.
+Self-management can cut out the cost of hiring a property management company, but will require a great amount of time and effort for the investor.